Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 - involve repetition

-- give a clear purpose
+- give children a clear sense of purpose.

 That shift is powerful.